 Modern men ask: Were men like Martin Luther sinners because they broke the 4th commandment?
 This is where ignorance comes up.
 God understands where men are at and what they are capable of understanding.
 It doesn’t excuse sin, but Martin Luther was coming out of deep darkness (Being less aware, he was less guilty).

-Originally the Adventist church was ignorant to some extent of their rejection of the feasts, but when 1888 came and they rejected it, they became much more guilty.
+Originally the Adventist church was ignorant to some extent of their rejection of the feasts, but when 1888 came and they rejected the message given then, they became much more guilty.
 The more the Father-Son message is preached and rejected, the more hardened we become, and the more the rejection is not done from ignorance, but from wilful hatred of truth (Christ).
 Our rationalizations of why we don’t accept certain things becomes more and more set, until we think that our thoughts are God’s thoughts.

 The psychology of why humans are like this is becoming more and more clear as God has given us more insight in this field of study.
 Men don’t want to learn more about God because, consciously or unconsciously, they realize that would mean more change in their life.
 We all have friends who want to be able to plead ignorance if they have to face God, and think they can do that by avoiding hearing truth.

-Additionally, to actually correct someone else in their Christian walk means understanding very clearly our Christian walk, which is something we generally aren’t confident in.
+Additionally, to actually correct someone else in their Christian walk means understanding very clearly our own Christian walk, which is something we generally aren’t confident in.
 Correcting an Adventist or a Feast-keeper or a Character of God believer isn’t comfortable for most people, because it requires getting inside that belief and understanding it first.
 It means being confident and certain in your own Christian walk, which most people aren’t, regardless of all the talk of assurance of salvation.
 If we were so confident in our relationship with Jesus, we wouldn’t feel so threatened by doctrines different to ours; we wouldn’t feel the need to cling so determinedly to our creed and to our group.